-Geotextiles are a geosynthetic material used for applications civil including drainage, reinforcement of soils, separation of gravel and soil, environmental applications including de-watering of contaminated liquids, geomembrane protection.
+Geotextiles are a geosynthetic material used for civil applications including drainage, soil reinforcement, separation of gravel and soil, environmental applications including de-watering of contaminated liquids, geomembrane protection.

 Contact our sales department so that we can can provide a product that meets your specific requirements.

 Nonwoven polypropylene (PP) geotextiles are made from needle punched polypropylene staple fibre.
-These fibers are cut, opened, laid onto a web, needled, inspected, tested and rolled.
+These fibers are cut, opened, laid onto a web, needle punched, inspected, tested and rolled.
 The production technique produces a product described typically as “a nonwoven needle punched geotextile”.

 Roads and highways are built using geotextile to prevent aggregate from mixing with the subgrade and to strengthen the soil, reducing pot holes

 Syntex nonwoven geotextiles are ideal for drainage applications.
 Unlike woven geotextiles (with the exception of monofilament drainage fabrics), polypropylene nonwovens resist clogging.
 Nonwovens are placed in direct contact with the earth where drainage stone, perforated drain coil, etc may be placed.
 The nonwoven filters soil and waste while allowing water and leachate to pass.

 Syntex heavy weight nonwoven geotextiles will cushion and protect geomembranes from puncture caused by aggregate and basecourse.
 Gas Venting: Heavy weight nonwoven geotextiles are used for collection and lateral transmission of liquids and gases that may build up under a geomembrane used in a capping of waste facility.

 Syntex nonwoven geotextiles are recommended to help relieve hydrostatic pressure beneath hard armour and prevent soils from migrating to the surface providing an effective erosion control method.